dataset¶

 or the IRI of a class to limit the search to.

-criterias: Exact match criterias.
+criteria: Exact match criteria.
 A dict of IRI, value pairs, where the

 IRIs refer to data properties on the resource match.
 The IRIs